 Institute Activities and Advances

-The Child Development and Behavior Branch (CDBB) is interested in research and research training relevant to the influence of the quantity and quality of sleep on the psychological, psychobiological, language, behavioral, and educational development of young people from childhood through young adulthood.
+The Child Development and Behavior Branch (CDBB), within the Division of Extramural Research (DER) , is interested in research and research training relevant to the influence of the quantity and quality of sleep on the psychological, psychobiological, language, behavioral, and educational development of young people from childhood through young adulthood.
 The CDBB is also interested in the relationship between sleep and social, affective, and cognitive development; aggression and violence; and health, and it has a corresponding interest in health promotion and health-risk behaviors.
-The CDBB is partnering with the National Heart, Lung, and Blood Institute to support Education Research (R25) Grant Applications to stimulate the development of education programs and tools in sleep health and circadian and sleep biology.

-The Intellectual and Developmental Disabilities Branch (IDDB) supports grants that address sleep disturbances or altered circadian rhythms as part of conditions associated with developmental disabilities.
-These disabilities may include chromosomal disorders, such as Down Syndrome and other trisomies, and genetic syndromes, such as Fragile X syndrome, Rett Syndrome, and Cornelia de Lange syndrome.
+The Intellectual and Developmental Disabilities Branch (IDDB), within DER, supports grants that address sleep disturbances or altered circadian rhythms as part of conditions associated with developmental disabilities.
+These disabilities may include chromosomal disorders, such as Down syndrome and other trisomies, and genetic syndromes, such as Fragile X syndrome, Rett syndrome, and Cornelia de Lange syndrome.
 Some genetic conditions (e.g., Smith-Magenis syndrome) are associated with specific disruptions in sleep that can inform studies of normal and abnormal sleep.
-In addition, many individuals with Autism Spectrum Disorder, a seizure disorder, and/or self-injurious behaviors suffer from either sleep apnea or disrupted sleep cycles.
+In addition, many individuals with autism spectrum disorders, a seizure disorder, and/or self-injurious behaviors suffer from either sleep apnea or disrupted sleep cycles.
 Little is known about the nature of the sleep disorders or disruptions in circadian rhythm that occur in these conditions and the impact they have on the individuals and their family members.

-The Maternal & Pediatric Infectious Disease Branch (MPIDB) supports research on sleep and sleep disturbances in HIV-infected children, adolescents, and women.
+The DER Maternal & Pediatric Infectious Disease Branch (MPIDB) supports research on sleep and sleep disturbances in children, adolescents, and women affected by HIV/AIDS .
 Researchers from the Pediatric HIV/AIDS Cohort Study found recently that HIV infection was associated with alterations in sleep duration and daytime sleep patterns, as well as neurocognitive factors.

 Other Activities and Advances